Amana Living Training

 What is a workplace placement?

-Work placement learning gives you the opportunity to apply your knowledge on the job and helps you to understand your career options.
+Work placement gives you the opportunity to apply your knowledge on the job and helps you to understand your career options.

-Most of our courses require you to complete a set number of hours in a workplace-based setting and carry out an on-the-job performance assessment.
-For example, some of our Certificate III and IV qualifications include a minimum work placement of 120 hours, during which you are assessed on your practical ability.
+Most courses at the Amana Living Training Institute require you to complete a set number of hours in a real workplace and undertake an on-the-job performance review.
+For example, some Certificate III and IV qualifications include a minimum of 120 hours of work placement, during which your practical skills are assessed.

 Where can I do my placement?